NCERT Solutions for Class 10 Science Chapter 10 - The Human Eye and The Colorful World

 Hence, it can be corrected by placing the spectacles with concave lenses of appropriate power.

-NCERT Solutions for Class 10 Science Chapter 10: The Human Eye and the Colourful World (Exercise Questions) offer well-structured answers to all textbook questions.
+Human Eye and Colourful World Class 10 question answers (Exercise Questions) offer well-structured answers to all textbook questions.
 These solutions simplify complex topics like vision, refraction, rainbow formation, and scattering of light, making them easier to understand and revise for exams.

 (a) presbyopia